abpio/abp-commercial-docs/en/others/penetration-test-report.md

 **Explanation:**

-The following alert is related with the next alert.
+The following alert is related to the next alert.
 Therefore, to understand this alert, you can take a look at the next alert: _Cookie Without Secure Flag [Risk: Low]_

 ### Cookie Without Secure Flag [Risk: Low] — Positive (No need for a fix)